-- They give freely to the poor: their righteousness stands for ever, their head is uplifted in glory. - 10.
-The wicked shall see it and be angry: they shall gnash their teeth and consume away; and the hope of the wicked shall fail.
+- When they see their adversaries: their hearts are steady, they will not be afraid. - 9.
+They have distributed freely, they have given to the poor: their righteousness endures for ever, their horn is exalted in honour. - 10.
+The wicked see it and are angry: they gnash their teeth and melt away; the desire of the wicked comes to nothing.